What Makes Us Behave The Way We Do

 After all, this is all about leadership.
 You are in charge!

 But with leadership comes great responsibility, especially when the going gets tough.

-Managing your HR team is first and foremost about understanding what your obligations.
+Managing your team is first and foremost about understanding what your obligations are.
 There is simply no room to blame others on tasks that have not been done accordingly.

 The manager is always held accountable for every job and often has to find creative ways to motivate the team in the right direction.